Tefillah - 018 To Live In A Perfect Place

 The lower point in our soul is the point that seeks spiritual ascension, but it does not have a longing to live in a perfect world.
 There is a more inner point in our soul, a higher point, which seeks to live in a perfect world.
 This is a deeper ability in our soul than the part in us that seeks to ascend.
 This is the deep point in us that seeks perfection.
 It is reminiscent of the “suffering of Iyov” – Iyov wanted to reach perfection, so Hashem gave him suffering which would enable him to reach his aspiration.

 There is a contradiction going on inside our soul.
-The lower part of our soul is called our nefesh habehaimis – the “animal” part of the soul, our external layer; it is the part in us which seeks to improve, but it does not seek perfection.
-The inner layer of our soul, however, wants to reach total perfection.
+The lower part of our soul is called our nefesh habehaimis – the “animal” part of the soul, our external layer; it is the part in us which seeks to improve, but it does not seek self-perfection.
+The inner layer of our soul (our pure Neshamah – our Divine essence), however, wants to reach total self-perfection.

 The Sages state, “Whoever mourns Jerusalem, will merit to see it in its rejoicing.”
 A person is able to merit the rebuilding of the Beis HaMikdash in the current reality – it becomes revealed to his soul.

-If someone doesn’t know about the inner layer of his soul, he has no happiness, inner peace, or holiness.
-But if someone does recognize his inner layer, he seeks perfection, and this is how our soul can express, “How awesome is this place”, just as Yaakov Avinu expressed about the site of the future Beis HaMikdash.
+If someone doesn’t know about the inner layer of his soul (his “neshamah” dimension), he has no happiness, inner peace, or holiness.
+But if someone does recognize that inner part of himself and he is in touch with himself, he seeks perfection, and this is how our soul can express, “How awesome is this place”, just as Yaakov Avinu expressed about the site of the future Beis HaMikdash.

 Two Ways How We Can Reach The Point of Perfection